tedckh/nextjs-boilerplate/README.md

 All commands should be run from the root of the monorepo.

-- `turbo dev`: Start the development servers for all apps.
+- `npm run dev`: Start the development servers for all apps.
-- `turbo build`: Build all apps and packages in the project.
+- `npm run build`: Build all apps and packages in the project.
-- `turbo lint`: Lint all the code in the project.
+- `npm run lint`: Run ESLint and Stylelint across the entire project.
+- `npm run format`: Format all code with Prettier.